mrmrs/css-uncut/README.md

 "How big is the entire css language?
 I mean the ENTIRE thing.
 Is it bigger or smaller than 1MB?"

-So this is the entire css language - put into single purpose classes at multiple breakpoints.
+So this is the entire css language - put into single purpose classes at multiple breakpoints (well, three to be exact.)
-For properties that take integers as values instead of strings i.e margin and padding - I have created a 10 step scale.
-Which is more verbose than I need - but figured I'd air on the side of making this as big as possible.
-Turns out all of css * 4 isn't all that big.
+For properties that take integers as values instead of strings i.e margin and padding - I create a 10 step scale (with a few exceptions.)
+A 10 step scale is generally more verbose than I need - but figured it would be appropriate to be less concise for the purposes of this experiment.

+I'm still adding things, but I'd say that I've got a pretty comprehensive covering of the language here at this point.
+Below is the current file size:

 * 17kb total (minified and gzipped)

+## Why i.css?

+Well, primarily because I'm lazy.
+99% of the things I do only include one css file per page (gasp!) so there generally isn't too much confusion about where the site styles are.
+I save keystrokes and my users have to download fewer characters.
+I chose the letter i because.

 # License